- Who is Save SF Bike?

 Save SF Bike stood up and saved your right to vote when the Board of Directors tried to amend the bylaws to abolish member voting rights in a flawed referendum in 2015.

 Results of member votes on board elections disclosed

-Formerly the vote totals for each board candidate were kept secret, but vote totals were revealed in the 2015 election.
+Formerly the vote totals for each board candidate were kept secret, but vote totals were revealed in the 2015 and 2016 elections.

 Board meeting minutes posted on the website